mstratman/stompfuzz/README.md

 ### How to get it

-You can either download the gerber files from this repo, or [buy the PCB on my store here](https://shop.mas-effects.com/products/3-picofuzz-pcbs), or get a [kit that includes SMD components and footswitch](https://shop.mas-effects.com/products/3-picofuzz-pcbs?variant=37781783576737).
+You can either download the gerber files from this repo, or [buy the PCB or kits on my store here](https://shop.mas-effects.com/collections/smd-fuzz/products/stompfuzz?variant=37781739405473).

 ## Intro